schabiyo/MongoDBStitchTwitterDemo/README.md

-# MongoDBStitchTwitterDemo

 # A demo showcasing MongoDB (Atlas), Stitch and the new MongoDB Change Stream available in 3.6

-More information on Atlas here: https://www.mongodb.com/cloud/atlas More information on Stitch: https://www.mongodb.com/cloud/stitch More information on Change Stream here: https://docs.mongodb.com/manual/changeStreams/
+* More information on Atlas here: https://www.mongodb.com/cloud/atlas
+* More information on Stitch: https://www.mongodb.com/cloud/stitch
+* More information on Change Stream here: https://docs.mongodb.com/manual/changeStreams/